MicroEJ/docs/SDK6UserGuide/publishProject.rst

 The following artifacts are automatically published:

-- the main artifact, which is the JAR file for Application and Add-On Library natures.
+- The main artifact, which is the JAR file for Application and Add-On Library natures.
-- the README.md file.
+- The README.md file.
-- the CHANGELOG.md file.
+- The CHANGELOG.md file.
-- the LICENSE.txt file.
+- The LICENSE.txt file.
-- the Gradle module descriptor file.
+- The Gradle module descriptor file.
-- the Ivy descriptor file (to allow SDK 5 project to fetch it).
+- The Ivy descriptor file (to allow SDK 5 project to fetch it).
-- the WPK file, if the project is an Application.
+- The WPK file, if the project is an Application.

 To publish the Executable file of an Application, the ``buildExecutable`` task must be explicitly called::